MyLovelyAxe/Motion_Classification_Thesis_IAW_RWTH/README.md

   - LWrist_LElbow_LShoulder
 ```

+The rule of defining feature's name is as following:

+* distance features: joint1_joint2
+* angle features: joint1_joint2_joint3 (joint2 is vertex of the angle)

-All joints to be selected and corresponding index is shown below:
+All joints' names to be selected and corresponding index is shown below:

 | Index | Abbreviation | Joint |
 |--|--|--|